codewithAnzar/AI-space-explorer/README.md

 - Want to improve this project?
 Feel free to fork and submit PRs!

-## 📜 License
+MIT License
-- MIT License © 2025 Muhammad Hanzla
+Copyright (c) 2025 Anzar Ahmad